Gerry Hunsicker: Baseball career

 From 1988 to 1992, he held various positions with the New York Mets, including director of minor league operations and assistant general manager.

 He was hired by the Houston Astros as general manager by Drayton McLane on November 10, 1995.

 Hunsicker would have eight MLB drafts to help assemble a lineup that contained two future Hall of Famers with Craig Biggio and Jeff Bagwell.
 His first pick as a GM in Mark Johnson did not work out, although he would be used in a trade for .300 hitter Moises Alou in 1998; other choices would develop better.
 Roy Oswalt was drafted by the team through shrewd scouting that resulted in a 23rd round pick in 1996; five years later, he would become a ten-year star for the Astros and be a key piece in the 2004 & 2005 teams.
 In 1997, he drafted Lance Berkman in the first round.
 He would make five appearances in the Major League Baseball All-Star Game in his eleven years spent with the Astros.
 After losing Darryl Kile in free agency to the Colorado Rockies, he used the compensation pick granted by the move to draft Brad Lidge with the 17th pick in the 1998 draft, and Chris Burke was drafted by him in 2001 as the tenth overall pick.
-He would also find some success within other rounds of the draft, such as Chad Qualls (2nd round, 2000) alongside Hunter Pence (who had not signed when drafted by Milwaukee in 2002) in 2004 alongside Ben Zobrist.
+He would also find some success within other rounds of the draft, such as Chad Qualls (2nd round, 2000), alongside Hunter Pence, (who had not signed when drafted by Milwaukee in 2002), and Ben Zobrist in 2004.

 The Astros would have their first 100-win season in team history in 1998, which notably finished with the acquisition of Randy Johnson as a summer rental, for which the Seattle Mariners acquired three prospects (Freddy García, Carlos Guillén, and John Halama).
 Of the three prospects, only Garcia made an impact for the Mariners, having two All-Star Game selections.